Back to Diseases & Conditions

 What you can do

-For migraine with aura, some questions to ask your doctor include:
+For migraine with aura, some questions to ask your healthcare professional include:

 Don’t hesitate to ask other questions you have.